lydiaYchen/GAI/README.md

 - To analyze the performance and computational tradeoff among different generative models
 - To understand the use cases of generative models and apply them

+##  <a name='grading'></a>:dart: Grading policy
 **All assessment items (reviews and presentation slides) have to be submitted via ILIAS.**

 To pass the course, you need to
-1. Submit 3 paper reviews (template and requirement can be found [here](review.md) )
+1. Submit 3 paper reviews (template and requirement can be found [here](review.md) ) (75\% of the final grade)
-2. Present at least 1 paper (30 minutes plus Q/A)
+2. Present at least 1 paper (30 minutes plus Q/A) (25\% of the final grade)

+* Review deadlines are published on ILIAS.
+* Student presentation schedule will be decided through self-signup.
+The details will be announced in the course.

 ##  <a name='Materials'></a>Course materials